aekdahl/LangSwarm/langswarm-memory/COMPLETION_PLAN.md

 ---

-*AgentMem v0.1.0 - Enterprise-grade conversational memory for AI agents*
+*LangSwarm Memory v0.1.0 - Enterprise-grade conversational memory for AI agents*
 *Extracted from LangSwarm, designed for everyone*